-My fab nephew, a budding 10 year old artist, messaged me all the way from the uk asking me “How do you make a comic?”
+My fab nephew, a budding 10 year old artist (at the time), messaged me all the way from the uk asking me “How do you make a comic?”
 I thought wow what a question.

 A quick search later, I struggled to find a preexisting guide good for kids.
 The few I found they were too basic.
 Knowing that my nephew is smart and would want more than “draw a box and draw pictures inside” guide, I set about drawing tips as if I was talking to him about it in person.
 I had only intended the tutorial for him as they are all very rough, but my husband encouraged me to put them online.

 This is my process for making comics, it’s prob not how everyone does it, but I hope that this is a good starting point for any budding comic creators.
 I also made a PDF (7.5MB) of this post for printout for personal use, click the icon left to go to document.

 The job of the comic creator is to simply allow the reader to follow a story in a specific order with images & text!

 Every artist has different styles & different preferences to achieving the above.
 In this post I’ll cover some comic basics that other comic writers and artists have found works well for them.
 Hopefully it’s a good starting point but remember: